konnomiya/Insight-PurchaseAnalytics/README.md

 `purchase_analytics.py`: All the methods have been packaged in the `PurchaseAnalytics` Class: process two input files, perform calculations, generate output file.

 ## Special Case
 It is possible that when products.csv is missing some product_id so that these product_id can't be related to its department_id.
-In my code it will generate the report.csv and calculates the unmissing values while showing the error messages for the missing product_id in terminal:
+In my solution it will generate the report.csv and calculates the unmissing values while showing the error messages for the missing product_id in terminal:
 ```
 chenkechengdeMacBook-Pro:insight_oa kc$ ./run.sh
 Cannot be found in products.csv - product_id: "45918"
 Cannot be found in products.csv - product_id: "46667"
 Cannot be found in products.csv - product_id: "46842"
 ```

-## Performance and trade-offs

-### Disk complexity
-The program pre-processes data and save the processed data to disk.
-The processed data cost about 1/10 space of the raw data.
-The soc_map file is much small than the processed data.
-The advantages are:
-1. Save time and memory: to infer the occupation name, using the processed data can help speed up x10.
-2. For further distributed analysis: both the soc_code_map and preprocessed data can be extended in distributed system safely.

-### Memory complexity
-The input file is read and processed line-by-line.
-So the largest memory consuming is the hash tables.
-There are about ~1k occupations, the memory cost is ~100k.
-And this memory cost will not increase dramatically with the statistic of input.

-### Time complexity
-In preprocessor, the most time consuming part is to split a line with semicolon.
-So the total time is O(n), n denotes the number of letters in the input file.
-Other operations are based on hash table with O(1) time.

-In analysis code, the time to loop all events is O(m), here m denotes the number of letters, which is about 1/10 of n.

-And sorting time is O(klogk), k is the number of states/occupation.
-Since k ~ 1000, no need to use heap (with O(klog10) time complexity).
+You can have a try using the files in `tests/my_own_test_1` directory.

-# Run instructions
+# Run Instructions
-Make sure there are 1)`./output` directory and `./input/h1b_input.csv` in current directory.
+Make sure there are `./input` and `./output` directory in current directory.
+Pay attention to the order of the two input files, the `./input/order_products.csv` should be the first.
+Then run `./run.sh` in terminal.

-`sh run.sh`
+# Just For Fun: The SQL Solution

 # Acknowledgement
-Thanks to the Insight fellowship team, this small project gave me a meaningful and happy weekend.
+Thanks to the Insight fellowship team, this small project is like a pretty interesting critical thinking game for me.